soverign-nodes/soverign-nodes/README.md

 ## Overview

+**Sovereign Nodes
-**Sovereign Node** is a professional-grade, cross-distro provisioning script designed to transform your hardware (specialized for Raspberry Pi 5 / Tilde Kit) into a secure, agentic, and autonomous server.
+** is a professional-grade, cross-distro provisioning script designed to transform your hardware (specialized for Raspberry Pi 5 / Tilde Kit) into a secure, agentic, and autonomous server.

 It features an ASCII TUI inspired by **Archinstall** and **Claude-Code**, providing high-signal feedback throughout the deployment process.